• About

 How was the cost projected?

-• The estimate was reviewed again in April of 2021, taking into consideration the post-pandemic economy.
+• The proposed plans had gone through many iterations during that time.
+The estimate was reviewed again in April 2021, taking into consideration the post-pandemic economy.

 Who will be paying for the project?